-8. Contract asset and Service concession arrangements
+8. Contract asset and service concession arrangements

-On 29 December 2017, Malita entered into a contractual arrangement with the Housing Authority "Housing" to make available sixteen residential blocks, totalling around six hundred and eighty-four units, a number of car spaces and lock-up garages that will be used for affordable housing purposes.
-During the construction phase, plans have been amended and the number of units has increased to seven hundred sixty-eight.
+On 29 December 2017, the Company entered into a contractual arrangement with the Housing Authority to make available sixteen residential blocks, totalling around six hundred and eighty-four units that will be used for affordable housing purposes.
+During the construction phase, plans have been amended and a decision was taken to abandon the plan to develop one of the sites and further units were in turn added to another site.
+The updated number of units has hence changed to seven hundred forty-eight and this revised design and number of units has been formally captured in a new agreement with the Housing Authority.
 Excavation of the sites is substantially complete.
-The construction and finishing phases are expected to be fully completed by 2025 and thereafter the operating phase will follow with a duration of twenty-five years.
+The construction and finishing phases of all the sites are expected to be fully completed by 2026 and thereafter the operating phase will follow with a duration of twenty-five years.
+In the third quarter of 2022, seventy-three units have been completed and made available to tenants.

-In line with the agreed terms, the Company has entitlement to cash flows from rental of the respective units, car spaces and lock-up garages.
-Rates are contractually agreed and will be paid by the tenant, a portion of which constitutes a subsidy from Housing.
-The Company's total cashflows will equate to the contractually agreed rates.
-The Company will be exploring ways to optimise revenue streams in view of the respective changes to the sites, including the increased number of units.
+In line with the agreed terms, the Company has entitlement to cash flows from rental of the respective units.
+Rates are contractually agreed and will be paid by the tenant, with the remaining portion being received through a subsidy given by the Housing Authority.

 The IFRIC 12 model prepared by management continues to be updated with the latest actual and projected costs and expected revenues to provide management and the Board with updated profitability projections, compared with original estimates.
 The model is discounted applying rates by reference to the average overall cost of capital for the Company, including consideration for rates used in the market for construction projects of a similar magnitude, and also considering the likelihood of increased interest rates due to the current global climate.
-As a result of an increased spend, management and the Board are continuously reviewing costs together with the optimisation of future revenues to ensure that the project renders suitable returns to the Company.
+The Board has successfully negotiated an increase in the revenue streams to ensure that the project remains profitable and suitable returns are generated despite the increase in the capital cost of the project.